Everything, Everything (film): Plot

 The next day, Maddy sees Olly fighting with his father outside.
 When his father shoves him to the ground, she, to Pauline's shock, rushes outside to comfort Olly.
 Deducing that Maddy and Olly have been seeing each other behind her back, she forbids their relationship and later fires Carla for betraying her trust.
-Maddy decides it's time she took matters into her own hands, and using a credit card she had previously opened online, she buys tickets to Hawaii, and convinces Olly to go there with her.
-On the way to the airport, Olly calls his sister, Kara, telling her that he's going to Hawaii with Maddy for a couple of days and to take care of their mother.
+Maddy decides it is time she took matters into her own hands, and using a credit card she had previously opened online, she buys tickets to Hawaii, and convinces Olly to go there with her.
+On the way to the airport, Olly calls his sister, Kara, telling her that he is going to Hawaii with Maddy for a couple of days and to take care of their mother.

 In Hawaii, they share a romantic and life-changing experience.
 Pauline sends a police car to find Maddy, and when she spots Kara walking by the house, she asks if she knows where Maddy and her brother are but denies it.
 During the trip, Maddy passes out and Olly rushes her to the hospital and she wakes up back in bed at home.
-She breaks off contact with Olly as she doesn't want to make another mistake over love again; therefore, she's unable to say goodbye when his mother finally decides to leave his father, taking Olly and his sister back to New York with her.
+She breaks off contact with Olly as she does not want to make another mistake over love again; therefore, she is unable to say goodbye when his mother finally decides to leave his father, taking Olly and his sister back to New York with her.

-A doctor from the hospital in Hawaii calls Maddy to give her an update, telling her that she doesn't have something as severe as SCID.
-Scouring her mother's records, she can't find anything indicating she'd ever been diagnosed with the disorder.
+A doctor from the hospital in Hawaii calls Maddy to give her an update, telling her that her condition is not as severe as SCID.
+Scouring her mother's records, she can not find anything indicating she had ever been diagnosed with the disorder.
 Upset that her mother has been lying to her all her life, Maddy runs away from home and stays with Carla and Rosa.
 A doctor confirms Maddy has never had SCID, just an underdeveloped immune system from under-exposure due to spending most of her life in filtered air.
 Pauline later tells her that after her father and brother died in a car crash, she was all she had left and she wanted to keep her safe.
 Giving Maddy a bag of her things, she leaves.